Search and comment on a planning application

 - Your comments will appear online in due course

-- Your address will be made public - but in line with the Data Protection Act, telephone numbers & email addresses will be removed
+- Your address will be made public.
+However - in line with data protection laws - your phone number and email address won't be

 - Do not include personal details in your comments